Neighbours speak of shock after two women found dead in house

 A number of white-suited forensics officers could be seen going in and out of the property, which is a modern bungalow with dormer windows in the roof.

-A white police tent was in place next to the back of property.
+A white police tent was in place next to the back of the property and a white Mercedes and a silver Volvo were parked on the extensive drive to the front.

-In a statement, Staffordshire Police said: “We have arrested a man after the death of two women at a house in Cheadle.
+“Despite the best efforts of paramedics and officers, both women, aged 63 and 91, were pronounced dead at approximately 3.50pm.

-“A 68-year-old man, from Cheadle, has been arrested on suspicion of two counts of murder.
+“A 68-year-old man from Cheadle has been arrested on suspicion of two counts of murder.
+He currently remains in custody for questioning.

-“Anyone with information, CCTV, smart doorbell or dashcam footage should contact 101 quoting incident number 340 of December 31, or message us using live chat on our website.”
+“Detectives from our major investigation department continue to investigate and are keeping an open mind regarding the circumstances leading up to the women’s deaths.